tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-azure-ad-for-safire.md

 | http\://schemas.xmlsoap.org/ws/2005/05/identity/claims/givenname | user.givenname  |
 | http\://schemas.xmlsoap.org/ws/2005/05/identity/claims/surname | user.surname |

-##### eduPersonPrincipalName
+### eduPersonPrincipalName

-It is recommended that you map the 'user.userprincipalname' to an attribute that is scoped to a realm you are eligible to use.
-UPN serves this purpose in most cases and provides [eduPersonPrincipalName](({{< ref "/technical/attributes/edupersonprincipalname.md" >}})) with a 'Single valued, scoped to home organisation' value (see link for more details).
-It is, however, up to you to determine which attribute in your Azure AD best meets the required definition.
+You need to map the UPN claim to a username-like user attribute that is scoped to a realm you are [eligible to use]({{< ref "/safire/policy/mrps/_index.md#scope-format" >}}).
+The `user.userprincipalname` attribute exists by default and meets the definition of [eduPersonPrincipalName](({{< ref "/technical/attributes/edupersonprincipalname.md" >}})) for most organisations.
+However, you need to be careful it is not reassigned (see the link for more details).

+eduPersonPrincipalName is perhaps the most important attribute you release, and it is up to you to determine which attribute in your Azure AD best meets the required definition.
+See our [notes on generating eduPersonPrincipalName]({{< ref "generating-edupersonprincipalname.md" >}}) for more detail.

-##### eduPersonScopedAffiliation
+### eduPersonScopedAffiliation

-Per the definition of [eduPersonScopedAffiliation](({{< ref "/technical/attributes/edupersonscopedaffiliation.md" >}})), You will need to use what user attributes you have in your Azure AD to create a *transform* rule, to assert a users role at your institution correctly.
+[eduPersonScopedAffiliation](({{< ref "/technical/attributes/edupersonscopedaffiliation.md" >}})) provides a controlled vocabulary for asserting a users role in the institution.
+You will need to use what user attributes you have in your Azure AD to create a *transform* rule to assert a users role at your institution correctly.

-e.g. Pseudocode
+e.g. pseudocode

 ```lang-none